kbui1993/Official-Proximal-Network-Slimming/README.md

 # Official-Proximal-Network-Slimming

+This repository is for the paper ``A Proximal Algorithm for Network Slimming" (https://arxiv.org/abs/2307.00684).
+The official paper is published at International Conference on Machine Learning, Optimization, and Data Science, 2023: [here](https://link.springer.com/chapter/10.1007/978-3-031-53966-4_6).
 This repository is an extension of the repository of [Network Slimming (Pytorch)](https://github.com/Eric-mingjie/network-slimming), an official pytorch implementation of the following paper:
 [Learning Efficient Convolutional Networks Through Network Slimming](http://openaccess.thecvf.com/content_iccv_2017/html/Liu_Learning_Efficient_Convolutional_ICCV_2017_paper.html) (ICCV 2017).

 This repository proposes a new proximal algorithm to perform Network Slimming, where it trains the CNN towards a sparse, accurate model.
 As a result, fine-tuning is an optional step.
+If you're using the code, please cite the following papers:

 Citation:
 ```